-- " An upgrade of DekaBank's ratings could result from (1) an upgrade of its BCA; and/or (2) a higher rating uplift as a result of our Advanced LGF analysis. - " Upward pressure on the baa2 BCA would develop in the event of an enduring improvement in the bank's capital levels, a material improvement of its profitability, and a pronounced reduction in its market-funding reliance. - " Positive pressure on the senior unsecured ratings could also arise should DekaBank materially raise its volume of subordinated instruments, leading to a lower loss severity for this liability class in resolution.
-The same does not apply to DekaBank's deposit and senior-senior ratings, as well as its CRRs, which already benefit from three notches of rating uplift from the bank's Adjusted BCA, the highest possible uplift.
+- " An upgrade of DekaBank's ratings could result from (1) an upgrade of its Adjusted BCA; and/or (2) a higher rating uplift as a result of our Advanced LGF analysis. - " A strengthening of DekaBank's BCA would likely be offset by less affiliate support uplift and would therefore not lead to an upgrade of the a3 Adjusted BCA.
+Consequently, upward pressure on the Adjusted BCA could only develop if the creditworthiness of S-Group improves.
+DekaBank's BCA on its own could be upgraded in the event of an enduring improvement in the bank's capital levels, a material improvement of its profitability, and a pronounced reduction in its market-funding reliance. - " Positive pressure resulting from our LGF analysis could only arise on the junior senior unsecured ratings, should DekaBank materially raise its volume of subordinated instruments; deposit and senior unsecured ratings already incorporate the highest possible rating uplift of three notches.